Pieter-Ixo/emerging/.swm/end-to-end-tests.rbpiqpfz.sw.md

 <br/>

-For now target address for tests specified in the `📄 e2e-tests/constants.ts`
+For now, the target address for tests is specified in the `📄 e2e-tests/constants.ts`

 <br/>

 This constant is used as a target for e2e tests.
-In future we can simply use a `.env` variable for this.
+In the future, we can use a `.env` variable for this.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 e2e-tests/constants.ts
 ```typescript